The export declaration

 What is an export declaration?

-When exporting goods from the EU, a form-requiring export declaration must be submitted.
+When exporting goods from the EU, a formal export declaration must be submitted.
 The export declaration is therefore, in short, an application for an export refund.
 The export declaration serves not only to control the export regulations, but also to statistically record the flow of goods.

 Content